YottaDB/YDBDoc/ProgGuide/appendix.rst

 Extrinsic Functions and Special Variables ($$)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a subroutine needs to return a single value or an an array of values, choose an Extrinsic invocation over a DO in order to minimize scoping risks.
+When a subroutine needs to return a single value or an array of values, choose an Extrinsic invocation over a DO in order to minimize scoping risks.

 ~~~~~~~~~~
 Triggers